Tipping.

 Other Hotel Staff

-• Tip personal service providers (like barbers or massage therapists) the same as you would outside the hotel.
+Tip personal service workers (like barbers or masseuses) the same as elsewhere in town.

-• Pool or beach attendants should be tipped only for extra service—like setting up chairs for a group.
-In that case, tip $1 per person.
+Pool or beach attendants should be tipped only for exceptional service—like setting out chairs for a party.
+Then tip $1 per head.

 Private Clubs

-• Some clubs don’t allow tipping.
-If you’re a guest, ask your host or check with club staff about their policy.
+Some clubs frown on tipping.
+As a guest, ask your host or the club staff if tips are accepted.

-• Caddies and locker room attendants are often tipped individually.
+Caddies and locker room personnel are typically tipped separately.

-Here’s a rewritten version of your text using simpler and more natural language, while preserving the original meaning:
+Here is a revised version of your work in simpler and more natural language without the loss of original meaning:

 Beauty Salons, Barbershops, and Spas

-When multiple people work on you at a salon, tip each based on the cost of their individual services.
-Or, just leave 15–20% of your total bill with the receptionist and ask for it to be shared among everyone who helped you.
+If many people treat you at a salon, tip each according to the price of his or her individual service.
+Or, simply give 15–20% of your total amount to the receptionist and request that it be distributed among all who served you.

-For barbers, tipping 15–20% of the total is standard (no less than $1), even if others also helped.
-Shampooers and those who do shaves typically get $1–$2.
-Manicurists usually get $2–$3.
+For barbers, tipping 15–20% of the bill is standard (min. $1), even when you notice others help.
+Shampooers and shave experts typically get $1–$2.
+Manicurists tend to get $2–$3.

-At spas, tip 15–20% of the total unless a gratuity is already included.
-If it is, you don’t have to tip more—but you can always add something extra for outstanding service, either directly or through the front desk.
+At spas, tip 15–20% of the total if no gratuity has been added.
+If this is the case, you don't have to tip again—but you can always add a little something extra for superior service, either to the server himself or through the front desk.

 Take-Out Food Deliveries

-When food is delivered to your home, a 10% tip is typical.
-If the delivery is especially fast, friendly, or requires extra effort (like climbing stairs), tip 15%.
+When food is delivered to your home, a 10% tip is customary.
+If the delivery is especially quick, friendly, or requires special effort (like climbing stairs), tip 15%.

-If there's a delivery fee, it usually goes to the restaurant, not the driver—so tipping is still appreciated.
+If a delivery charge is included, it typically goes to the restaurant, not the driver—so tipping is still welcome.

 Tipping Professionals